-- Select the original, unfiltered Mouse Lungs data set. - Open Measure. - The object map created for the data set may load automatically.
-If it does not, use File > Load Object Map to load the object map. - Set the Sample Type to 3-D and then choose Enabled Objects. - Select the Size Intensity tab and make sure Volume is checked. - As we are only interested in determining the volume of the lungs, disable the Trachea and Skeleton objects by switching the display of both objects off. - Check the Auto Log Stats option above the object control window and click the Sample Enabled Objects button. - The selected stats will be reported below the display of the image data.
-The stats can be saved as a .csv file by rightclicking anywhere in the stats tab and selecting Save Log.
+- Select the original, unfiltered Mouse\Lungs data set. - Open Measure. - The object map created for the data set may load automatically.
+If it does not, use File > Load Object Map to load the object map. - Set the Sample Type to 3-D and then choose Enabled Objects. - Next select the Size Intensity tab, check the Volume option and uncheck Area and Mean. - As we are only interested in determining the volume of the lungs, disable the Trachea and Skeleton objects by switching the display of both objects off. - Check the Auto Log Stats option above the object control window and click the Sample Enabled Objects button. - The selected stats will be reported below the display of the image data.
+The stats can be saved as a .csv file by right-clicking anywhere in the stats tab and selecting Save Log.